tectonic-typesetting/tectonic/docs/src/v2cli/init.md

 [tectonic-toml]: ../ref/tectonic-toml.md

-It will also create placeholder source files in a `src` subdirectory:
+It will also create a placeholder source file in `src/main.tex`.
-`index.tex`, `_preamble.tex`, and `_postamble.tex`.
-The default build command
-will process these files in the expected order:

-1. `src/_preamble.tex`
-2. `src/index.tex`
-3. `src/_postamble.tex`

-The intention of this framework is to allow you to isolate the main content of your document from the usual LaTeX boilerplate.
-There are no restrictions on what kind of content may be placed in each file, though.

 #### See Also